Find Trade Colleges

 Aircraft Structure, Surfaces, Rigging, and Systems Assemblers who work in Pennsylvania, Connecticut, or Texas, make the highest salaries.

-How much do Aircraft Structure, Surfaces, Rigging, and Systems Assemblers make in each U.S. state?
+Below is a list of the median annual salaries for Aircraft Structure, Surfaces, Rigging, and Systems Assemblers in different U.S. states.

 State Annual Mean Salary